 An eat-in restaurant will require a restaurant business license while a soft-serve ice cream machine vendor will require a frozen dessert license.

-- Fees: The fee varies according to the type of business and other details like the fee of a Rhode Island company license for a restaurant will depend on whether it is “50 Seats or Less” or “More Than 50 Seats.”
-The fee will also vary according to the Licensing Cycle like fee for a 50 seater restaurant will be $240 in the period from March 1-July 31 and $120.00 in the period from November 1-February 28.
+- Fees: The fee varies according to the type of business and other details.
+For instance, the fee for a Rhode Island company license for a restaurant will depend on whether it is “50 Seats or Less” or “More Than 50 Seats.”
+The fee will also vary according to the Licensing Cycle.
+For example, the fee for a 50 seater restaurant will be $240 during the period from March 1-July 31 and $120.00 during the period from November 1-February 28.

 - Expiration Date/Renewal: The expiration date for a restaurant license is April 30 each year.